I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 Obama thanked Republican and Democrat governors for helping stabilize the economy.

-Exactly as I told you.
+Exactly as I told you, slush fund money is running out.

-Slush fund money is running out, can start laying off all these public sector employees.
+It's going to start laying off all these public sector employees.

 It's not getting better at the States.

-It's I mean, this it's just a year later.
+It's, I mean, this, it's just a year later.

 Back to the phones now.